tbrowder/nwflug/Computer-Tech-NWF/computech19/my-presentations/src/02-intro2linux.md

 + Install Linux as a VM guest on Windows 10 Pro Hyper-V

-+ Install VirtualBox or VMwareto run a Linux Virtual Machine
++ Install VirtualBox or VMware to run a Linux Virtual Machine

 On a Chromebook: